Preliminary Exam

 The written document is submitted by the student to the committee at least two (2) weeks before the oral prelim defense.
 Within a few days, the submitted written proposal will be passed through iThenticate plagiarism-detection software by the Chair (Advisor), with the report then distributed to all committee members for review and approval on their rubric.
 Plagiarism in the qualifying-exam document will be grounds for failure of the exam, and will be reported to the Office of Student Rights and Responsibilities (OSRR).

 Based on the expectations in this Overview document and the Committee-Guidance document, all faculty on the committee should complete the BME rubric (fillable PDF) while evaluating the written document (e.g., checkboxes for specific criteria, plus a few bulleted strengths and weaknesses, and any significant concerns they wish to address in the defense).
-These rubrics should be forwarded to the committee Chair (mentor) at least 24 hours prior to the oral defense so that the mentor can compile these and inform the committee of any significant concerns going into the defense.
+These rubrics should be forwarded to the committee Chair (mentor) prior to the oral defense if possible so that the mentor can compile these and inform the committee of any significant concerns going into the defense.
 During the end of the meeting, the Chair and Committee will compile all feedback into an online version of the rubric.
 The rubric is to be reviewed with the student at the end of the meeting to help them to understand their performance and areas for growth so everyone is on the same page.
 This feedback will be also provided after the meeting to the student, committee chair(s) and the BME Graduate Office.

 Structure of Oral Component: Preliminary Examination and Mentoring Committee Meeting: